Ctn3m0/dm2023/Project/Readme.md

 3. Place your input image in the same directory as the script.
 Ensure that the image file is in a supported format (e.g., JPG, PNG).

-4. Update the script with the filename of your input image:
+4. Update the script with the filename of your input image (In the main part):
     ```python
-    image = plt.imread("your_image.jpg")
+    image = Img("sun.jpg")
     ```
 5. The segmented image will be displayed and saved as "Meanshift.png" in the same directory.